tlackemann/hubert/README.md

 to determine when your lights should be on or off and will automatically adjust these settings based on feedback given.

-All source for the machine learning daemon can be found in `ml/`.
-The docker container `ml` will automatically initialize a daemon to consistently learn from the data collected.
+All source for the machine learning cron can be found in `ml/`.
+The docker container `ml` will automatically initialize a cron to consistently learn from the data collected.

 ## License